Academic Curriculum

 We do this by combining exceptionally high-quality teaching and state-of-the-art facilities with a personalised education encompassing a deep understanding of the girls and their individual needs.

-The nurturing and aspirational environment that we cultivate at Berkhamsted Girls aims to inspire the girls to follow their passions and whet their appetite for learning.
+The nurturing and aspirational environment that we cultivate at Berkhamsted Girls aims to inspire pupils to follow their passions and whet their appetite for learning.

 “Pupils’ achievements are excellent, both academic and otherwise, due to the school ensuring that there are opportunities for pupils of all abilities to participate, and for the most able to excel.”